build-engineering/build-buddy/Getting_Started.md

-# Getting Started with AgentLabUI
+# Getting Started with Build Buddy

-Welcome to AgentLabUI!
-This guide provides two clear paths to get AgentLabUI up and running.
+Welcome to Build Buddy!
+This guide provides two clear paths to get Build Buddy up and running.
 Choose the approach that best fits your needs.

 ## Choose Your Path